-ATEX are the rules governing equipment and protective systems intended for use in potentially explosive atmospheres, and safety and health protection of workers potentially at risk from explosive atmospheres, respectively.
-The ATEX rules for design of equipment are in Directive 2014/34/EU and the ATEX rules for workers potentially at risk from explosive atmospheres are in Directive 1999/92/EC.
+ATEX are the set of rules applicable to equipment used in explosive atmospheres and to workers potentially at risk from explosive atmospheres.
+The ATEX requirements for equipment are detailed in directive 2014/34/EU and the ATEX requirements for workplaces are detailed in directive 99/92/EC.

-Both directives are commonly called the ATEX Directive even though there are two different sets of rules.
-In Denmark, we often distinguish between the two directives by referring to Directive 2014/34/EU as the ATEX Design Directive and to Directive 1999/92/EC as the ATEX Use Directive.
+Both directives are colloquially known as the ATEX directive, even though it is actually two separate directives.
+We often separate the two by referring to the 2014/34/EU as the ATEX equipment directive and 1999/92/EC as the ATEX workplace directive.

-ATEX applies both to potentially explosive atmospheres consisting of a mix of air and gas and to potentially explosive atmospheres consisting of a mix of air and dust – and to potentially explosive atmospheres containing both gases and dust.
+ATEX applies to both explosive atmospheres, consisting of a mix of air and explosive gasses or mists, and to explosive atmospheres consisting of a mix of air and dust and to atmospheres consisting of both explosive gasses and dust.

 Where does ATEX apply?

-The ATEX Design Directive is a product directive with the purpose of ensuring the freedom of movement on the EU Internal Market for electrical as well mechanical equipment comprised by the directive.
-The rules are the same for all EU countries and thus it is not permitted for the individual countries to introduce special provisions which deviate from the directive.
-Products which meet the ATEX Design Directive can be CE marked and must also bear the special marking prescribed by the directive and the harmonized standards under the directive.
+The ATEX equipment directive is a product directive, which purpose is to ensure free trade for relevant electrical as well as mechanical products within the common market.
+These rules are consistent within all EU countries and individual countries are thus not allowed to deviate from these regulations.
+Products which comply with the ATEX directive can be CE marked and must also show additional marking as prescribed by the directive and the harmonised standards.

-With a few exceptions, ATEX applies in all commercial environments, both in land-based industries and on permanent offshore installations, and in the mineral extraction industry on-land and underground.
+With few exceptions, ATEX is applicable to all commercial environments within industries on land as well as on permanent offshore installations, in the mineral extraction industry on land or underground.